Yaytsa s Patladzhan

 Bloom the aromatics off the heat.

-Reduce the heat to medium-low and stir in the garlic for 1 to 2 minutes until fragrant.
-Pull the skillet from the heat entirely to toss in the nutmeg, black pepper, and half of the fresh dill.
+Reduce the heat to medium-low.
+Add the minced garlic and sauté for one minute until fragrant.
+Pull the skillet off the heat entirely and stir in the nutmeg, black pepper, and half of the fresh dill, letting the residual heat of the pan toast the spices.

 4. 04